-We suggest that any of the three techniques described above would be well suited to high redshift, faint emission line studies with KMOS, especially if no object frame sky-IFUs are available.
+We suggest that any of the three techniques described above would be well suited to high redshift, faint emission line studies with KMOS, especially if no object frame sky IFUs are available.

-The $(A - B){object} - (A - B){sky}$ frames are finally combined into a fully reduced datacube using a clipped average and then oversampled to 0.1" per spaxel.
-We flux calibrate our data using a standard star observed on one IFU per spectrograph to ensure we have an independent zero point for each.
+The $(A - B){object} - (A - B){sky}$ frames are finally combined into a fully reduced data cube using a clipped average and then oversampled to 0.1 arcsec spaxel-1.
+We flux calibrate our data using a standard star observed on one IFU per spectrograph to ensure we have an independent zero-point for each.
 A small sample of 10 galaxies were observed twice, in separate pointings.
-From the differences between the recovered H $\alpha$ fluxes in these independent observations, we estimate the flux calibration error to be ~ 20%.
+From the differences between the recovered H $\alpha$ fluxes in these independent observations, we estimate the flux calibration error to be ~20 per cent.